Top 20 digital transformation conferences

 Location/Date: New York, September 25-28, 2017; Singapore, December 4-7, 2017; San Jose, March 5-8, 2018; London, May 21-24, 2018

 Like Velocity, this is an O’Reilly Media event held in various cities around the globe throughout the year.
 The focus: Leveraging big data and data science to transform business operations.

 Locations/Dates: London, November 2-3, 2017; New York, December 11-12, 2017; Singapore, July 11-12, 2018

 Cost: $600 to $2,395

 At this show, senior data professionals look at the impact of data on the enterprise, as well as how to transform raw data into actionable information.
 It's a nice companion to the more tactical Strata + Hadoop show.
-Follow the next event at #CDOLondon16.
+Follow the full cycle of events at #CDOSummit.

 These are broader technical conferences that may still hold value for those interested in the disruptive power of digital transformation.